nhu92/HiCassembly/02-juicer+3ddna.md

  |--  splits              contains fastq file splits
  |--  chrom.sizes         a tablized file has contig names and sizes
 ```
-For `references` folder, we need to copy our raw nanopore assembly fasta file into it.
+For `references` folder, we need to copy our polished nanopore assembly fasta file into it.

 For `fastq` folder, we need to copy our raw HiC sequencing reads into it.
 Juicer only treat with unzipped reads.
 Thus, if input fastq file is `.fastq.gz`, we need to unzip it by:
 ```bash